Why Your Anthem Unit Freezes Up & Henderson Heat Pump Repair is Required

 This problem is surprisingly common in Henderson neighborhoods like Anthem, Seven Hills, Inspirada, and many others.
 It is always a big deal.
 When a heat pump freezes in extreme desert heat, it is a serious performance failure that will worsen if ignored.
+Hard as it is to believe, a solid block of ice could form around components.

 Why Heat Pumps Freeze Even When Henderson is Very Hot